 Set Up Your Basic Pages First

-You can add as many pages as you want to your website, but there are only a few that you really need to get started.
-Add a “home” page, a “products” or “catalog” page, an “about us” page, and a “wholesale page” (if you’re selling wholesale.)
+You can add as many pages as you want, but there are only a few that you really need to get started when you design a website for your product business.
+Add a “home” page, a “products” or “catalog” page, an “about us” page, and a “wholesale page” (if you’re selling wholesale).

 Those are the essential pages that will let you position yourself professionally and get started selling your product.